Home

 Red

-• passwords, API keys, or access codes
+• Passwords, API keys, or access codes

-• full card numbers or bank account numbers
+• Full card numbers or bank account numbers

-• government ID numbers or full medical records
+• Government ID numbers or full medical records

-• anything you are legally required to keep private
+• Anything you are legally required to keep private

 Yellow

-• contracts or pricing drafts
+• Internal roadmaps, budgets, or pricing drafts

-• incident reports without secrets or credentials
+• Incident reports without credentials

 Green

-• internal how-to docs and process notes
+• Internal how-to docs and process notes

-• code snippets without secrets
+• Code snippets without secrets

-• meeting summaries with names removed
+• Meeting summaries with identifying details removed

-• general work questions without personal details
+• General work questions without personal or confidential details

 The Boss Rules